Trove (app): Usage and features

 In October 2015, Trove launched "conversations", which enables curators to engage their following in a discussion about a particular pick.

 History

 In 2009, Washington Post Labs (WaPo Labs) was created as the digital innovation and technology team of The Washington Post Company.
 In 2010, The Washington Post Company acquired iCurrent, a personalized news and information service that became the basis for the company's news application.
 In August 2013, after Amazon CEO Jeff Bezos bought The Washington Post Company's newspaper division, WaPo Labs was formally renamed Trove.
-Trove remained part of the parent company, which was renamed Graham Holdings Company (GHC).
+Trove remained part of the parent company, which was renamed Graham Holdings Company.

 Graham Holdings Chief Digital Officer Vijay Ravindran is Trove's CEO.
 Headquarters are in Washington, D.C., with a second office in San Francisco.

 In December 2015, Trove was shut down after being integrated with SocialCode.